Monika2800/Order-Book/README.md

 # Tosca - Order-Book

-In this project, I've created testcases fro order a computing and internet book from book category in Demo Web Shop.
+In this project, I've created testcases for order a computing and internet book from book category in Demo Web Shop.

 This testcase implemented the GUI test using modules which I've scanned from the SUT(Demo Web Shop).